usaid-cs/yesterday-i-learned/physics.md

 - _Why_ [dark mode is less easy to read and causes eye strain](https://www.youtube.com/watch?v=bCaFRN3aaP8) _long term_: eyes are dilated when viewing light text on dark backgrounds, making it hard and taking more energy to focus (think large aperture cameras).
 Bright text also scatters light, bleeding light onto the dark background.
 This does not happen on black on white screens.
 The best contrast for _reading_ is white on dark blue.
 If you don't stare at your screen for hours, none of this matters.
 - You can make a huge natural snowball only near the belt where the temperature is fluctuating close to 0°C.
 - A solar eclipse looks like a [vague dark spot](http://time.com/4908949/total-solar-eclipse-space-view/) from space.
+- You don't [pump air into your own scuba gear](https://www.youtube.com/watch?v=pZYWO0ylFoQ) because (a) it's hard, and (b) the pump adds oils and lubricants into the air you breathe.